sofialaval/Kaggle_Competition-Prediction_of_Obesity_Risk/README.md

 The train and test datasets were downloaded from Kaggle.
 They can be found in the Data folder.

 # Prerequisites
-- The exploratory analysis is located in Code/EDA.ipynb.
+- The exploratory analysis is located [here](Code/EDA.ipynb).
 To run, install Jupyter Notebook.
-- The Catboost model is located in Code/KaggleModels.ipynb.
+- The Catboost model is located in [here](Code/KaggleModels.ipynb).
 To run, install Jupyter Notebook.

 Use pip install on the requirements in requirements.txt in the Code folder.